Minnesota sanctuary tiger tested positive for COVID-19

 A Carver County house cat tested positive in June, according to the Minnesota Board of Animal Health.

-"It's a good reminder that the virus can be transmitted from people to animals," said Dr. Beth Thompson, State Veterinarian.
-People who test positive with COVID-19 or suspect they have it would avoid contact with pets and other animals to protect them from possible infection, state officials said.
+"It's a good reminder that the virus can be transmitted from people to animals," said Dr. Beth Thompson, state veterinarian.
+People who test positive with COVID-19 or suspect they have it should avoid contact with pets and other animals to protect them from possible infection, state officials said.

 Sanctuary officials said they didn't test all the cats with symptoms because it wouldn't have changed the course of treatment or outcome for the cats.
 But because of Sabrina's age and chronic health issues, she was sedated on Jan.
 10, examined by the sanctuary's veterinarian and swab samples taken to be tested for COVID-19.